-B-1 The commenter states that the State Clearinghouse submitted the North High School Auditorium Mitigated Negative Declaration to state agencies and that as of the close of the 30-day review period, no state agencies submitted comments.
-The commenter also confirms that the Torrance Unified School District (District) complied with the State Clearinghouse review requirements, pursuant to the California Environmental Quality Act.
+B-1 The commenter states that the State Clearinghouse submitted the South High School Auditorium Mitigated Negative Declaration to state agencies and that as of the close of the 30-day review period, only the Department of Substances Control submitted comments (see Letter A).
+The District has responded to the comment letter (see page 2-7).
+No other state agencies submitted comments.
+The commenter also confirms that the Torrance Unified School District complied with the State Clearinghouse review requirements, pursuant to the California Environmental Quality Act.
 The comments are noted.
 No additional response is required.